dayalannair/RPiSensorFramework/README.md

 ## Communication packets

 Received packets are read from the rx_buffer, which is refreshed whenever sent out of the node via spi (spiXfer).
+A list of basic commands are defined in the Node.hpp file.
+The developer can add to these, and should add the relevant actions to the switch statements in the Control and Sensor classes.

 ### 1. Control packet